Mold

 - Once mold has been professionally removed, landlords don’t have to tell future tenants about the past mold issue.
 For current tenants, landlords are required to share steps for mold remediation done in their unit and reinspect after mold is remediated.

-Mold grows in moist environments.
 The best way to prevent mold is to make sure there are no areas of standing water, moisture, or leaks in your home.
-To prevent mold, you can:
+This is because mold grows in moist, wet environments.

 - Use exhaust fans in bathrooms and kitchens.
-If the exhaust fans are not working, keep the bathroom door open after showering and open a window if available.
-Similarly, open a kitchen window while cooking to improve ventilation or air flow in the room.
+If the exhaust fans are not working, keep the bathroom door open after showering and open a window if you have one.
+Similarly, open a kitchen window while cooking.

 - Clean laundry vents regularly.